adobe/aepsdk-roku/Documentation/api-reference.md

 ### sendMediaEvent

-Before calling this function to send a Media event with the given XDM data, it's required to call the `createMediaSession` API to start a new session.
+> **Important**
+> Media session needs to be active before using `sendMediaEvent` API.
+Use `createMediaSession` API to create the session.

 About the XDM data structure, please refer to the [Media Edge API Documentation](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/getting-started.html?lang=en).

 > **Important**
-> Ensure that the `media.ping` event is sent every second during video playback so that the SDK sends out the pings properly.
+> Ensure that the `media.ping` event is sent at least once every second with the latest playhead value during the video playback.
+SDK relies on these pings to function properly.
 > Refer to [MainScene.brs](../sample/simple-videoplayer-channel/components/MainScene.brs) for information on how the sample app uses a timer to send ping events every second.

 ##### Syntax